lupyuen/lupyuen.github.io/src/pinephone2.md

 _Are we a Feature Phone yet?_

-TODO: Almost!
-Phone Calls + SMS, Pic above
+Almost!
+Let's talk about the User Interface, Phone Calls and SMS needed for a __Feature Phone__ (pic above)...

--   We have created a [__Feature Phone UI__](https://lupyuen.github.io/articles/lvgl4) as an LVGL Touchscreen App
+-   We've created a [__Feature Phone UI__](https://lupyuen.github.io/articles/lvgl4) as an LVGL Touchscreen App

 -   That also runs in the [__Web Browser with WebAssembly__](https://lupyuen.github.io/articles/lvgl4#run-lvgl-app-in-web-browser)

 -   We need to integrate [__Outgoing Calls__](https://lupyuen.github.io/articles/lte2#outgoing-phone-call) and [__Outgoing SMS__](https://lupyuen.github.io/articles/lte2#send-sms-in-pdu-mode) into our Feature Phone App

--   Though __PCM Audio__, __Incoming Calls__ and __Incoming SMS__ are still missing
+-   Though __PCM Audio__, __Incoming Calls__ and __Incoming SMS__ are [still missing](https://lupyuen.github.io/articles/pinephone2#lte-modem)

-It's sad that we haven't done PCM Audio...
+It's sad that we haven't done PCM Audio.
 It would've been a terrific educational exercise.
 And we'd have a working Feature Phone!

-TODO
+Let's head back to our question about NuttX as a Daily Driver...

 ![Smartphone](https://lupyuen.github.io/images/pinephone2-roadmap6.jpg)